Swimm-Demo/cics-banking-sample-application-cbsa-IBM-Demo-GPT/.swm/fetching-customer-accounts.8vg0m8vg.sw.md

 </SwmSnippet>

-Now, lets zoom into this section of the flow:
+Now, let's zoom into this section of the flow:

 ```mermaid
 graph TD;